LuxLang/lux/documentation/book/the_lux_programming_language/chapter_12.md

 	It may seem odd that I have to justify the choice of explicit _I/O_ in Lux; but, at the time of this writing, implicit _I/O_ is the industry standard, with many even doubting the benefits of an alternative approach.

-	The only _major_ language which also adopts this model is Haskell (from which Lux takes _heavy_ inspiration), in its efforts to maintain theoretical purity.
+	The only _major_ language which also adopts this model is Haskell (from which Lux takes _much inspiration_), in its efforts to maintain theoretical purity.

 ## How does explicit _I/O_ work?